akshat151/RecipeArchive/README.md

 - **Minimum iOS Version**: 16.0
 - **Xcode**: Version 16 or higher

+### Features

+- **Recipe List with Pull-to-Refresh**: Allows users to pull down on the recipe list at any time to quickly refresh and load the latest recipes.

+- **Cuisine Type Filter**: A filter button in the top-right corner lets users filter recipes by cuisine type.
+By default, All cuisines are displayed.

+- **Recipe Detail Pop-Up**: Tapping on a recipe opens a pop-up with options to navigate to the recipe's URL or watch it's YouTube video outside of the App, enhancing interactivity.

+- **Single-Screen UI**: The app features a streamlined single-screen layout displaying the recipe list and filter button, promoting easy navigation and focus on recipe content.

 ## Steps to Run the App

 1. **Clone the repository**: Clone this repository using `git clone https://github.com/akshat151/RecipeArchive.git`.